scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 You need to provide both directions in the transform, so that boost-histogram can add values to bins and find bin edges.
 Note: don't actually use exactly this code; there is a ``bh.axis.transform.log`` already compiled in the library.

 A **Histogram** is the combination of a storage and one or more axes.
-Histograms always reserve their own memory, though they provide a view of that storage to Python via the buffer protocol and NumPy.
+Histograms always manage their own memory, though they provide a view of that storage to Python via the buffer protocol and NumPy.
 Histograms have the same API regardless of whether they have one axes or thirty-two, and they have a rich set of interactions defined, which will be the topic of the next section.
+This is an incredibly flexible design; you can orthogonally combine any mixture of axes and storages with associated accumulators, and in the future, new axes types or accumulators and storages can be added.

 Interactions with a Histogram